-I’d struggle to say the Formula Pro is a ‘must have’ – you can certainly make bottles of formula without it, but, especially if you’re a formula family and are going to be making a lot of bottles over a long time period, it’s just awesome and about as close as I’ve found to a must-have baby product.
-And, at around $170, it’s reasonably priced for what it does and if you’re going to be using it for a long time, or perhaps across multiple kids, you can amortize that cost over a ton of bottles made.
+I’d struggle to say the Formula Pro Advanced is a ‘must have’ – you can certainly make bottles of formula without it.
+But, especially if you’re a formula family and are going to be making a lot of bottles over a long time period, it’s just awesome and about as close as I’ve found to a must-have baby product.
+And, at around $199, it’s reasonably priced for what it does and if you’re going to be using it for a long time, or perhaps across multiple kids, you can amortize that cost over a ton of bottles made.

-The Formula Pro also ended up saving me an incredible amount of time, which as any parent knows is something that is in short supply and worth a whole lot.
+The Formula Pro Advanced also ended up saving me an incredible amount of time, which as any parent knows is something that is in short supply and worth a whole lot.
 For these reasons (and all of the middle-of-the-night heartache the thing saved me, I strongly recommend it.
 Based on our review, we’ve added the Formula Pro Advanced to our highly-selective baby must-haves list, which details items we think are at the top of the heap, and can make life with your newborn a whole lot easier.